RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-15-the-search-for-topre-perfection.md

 I understand that there are people who still want to find the perfect Topre silencing method.
 Going on the current research thin foam is the way to go.
 I would also like to draw attention to [this](http://deskthority.net/help-f53/silencing-rings-for-topre-rf-or-hhkb-t10051.html) interest check.
 This is the most promising way you will achieve the 'perfect' Topre sound.
 I did not find the solution to my problem or even find out the cause.
 But I have enjoyed the process and am very happy with my current almost stock HHKB.

 For me, dental banding did not work, and overall was a bad experience but others may like to try it out.
-Here are some of the guides I found most useful:
+Here are some guides I found most useful:

 * <https://geekhack.org/index.php?topic=68128.0>
 * <https://geekhack.org/index.php?topic=61502>